pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 Update the program to contain a list of websites you want to trace to.
 If you list more than one, you can see what paths they have in common and where the traffic splits off.
-The traceroute command runs the traceroute; if it doesn’t work well, try to use ICMP packets instead.
+The traceroute command runs the traceroute; if it doesn't work well, try to use ICMP packets instead.
 Now that we have a traceroute, we can graph it with the res.graph command.
 Graphs can be in vector-graphics format (SVG), or can be saved as a raster-graphic image like PNG.